chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 ## Prerequisites

-- A2HA cluster should be in healthy state
+- A2HA cluster should be in healthy state to take fresh backup

 - A2HA is configured to take backup on mounted network drive (location example : /mnt/automate_backup).